daytonaio/daytona/README.md

 10. **Sign off on your commits**

     Ensure that you sign off on all your commits to comply with the DCO v1.1.
-We have more details in [Prepare your changes](#prepare-your-changes).
+We have more details in [Prepare your changes](https://github.com/daytonaio/daytona/blob/main/PREPARING_YOUR_CHANGES.md).

+    To sign off on your Git commits more easily, you can use the -s or --signoff option when making a commit.
+This adds a "Signed-off-by" line to your commit message automatically, which is required to comply with the DCO v1.1.

+    Here's how you can do it:

+    ```bash
+    git commit -s -m "Your commit message"
+    ```
+    This command adds the necessary sign-off to your commit without needing to rebase later.

+    If you've already made commits without the sign-off, you can add it retrospectively by rebasing:

     ```bash
     git rebase HEAD~1 --signoff